 Overall, the Omnicron Series Tremolo pedal is an excellent option, especially for the budget-minded guitarist.

 4. ZVex Sonar

 The ZVex Sonar pedal is another excellent tremolo pedal option.
 The ZVex Sonar is one of the most powerful options on this list and comes with some cool features and a high-quality sound.

 Like the Diamond tremolo pedal above, the ZVex Sonar is a fully-loaded option that has a lot of control over the sound you achieved.

-The pedal features both a volume knob and speed knob for controlling tempo.
-There is also a duty knob which controls peak audio duration and a delta knob which controls the rate of change.
+The pedal features both a volume knob and speed knob for controlling the tempo.
+There is also a duty knob that controls peak audio duration and a delta knob that controls the rate of change.

 If you’re looking for additional options, you can also access additional controls including attack, release, and depth.
 There is also an on/off bypass switch.

 Overall, if you’re looking for a fully-featured pedal the ZVex Sonar is an excellent option to consider.

 The Boss TR-2 Tremolo pedal is a vintage tremolo pedal with a great sound that can be used for a wide range of tremolo variations.